ckattner/dbee/README.md

 ## Installation

-This specific library is the core modeling component of the Dbee framework, but by itself, it not completely usable.
+This specific library is the core modeling component of the Dbee framework, but by itself, it is not completely usable.
 You will need to provide a SQL generator which understands how to convert the data and query modeling to actual SQL.
 This library comes with a stub: Dbee::Providers::NullProvider, while the main reference implementation is split out into its own library: [dbee-active_record](https://github.com/bluemarblepayroll/dbee-active_record).
 Together these two libraries comprise a complete solution.
 Refer to the other library for more information on installation.

 To install through Rubygems: